PeterEhses/IMDisplay/content/dated/testevent copy 2.md

 # remove: 17.07.2023  # When should this be removed?

 # this content will be auto-applied to the layout.
 Prefer this to putting info in the markdown!
-title: 'Craft Thinking in the Arts'
-description: 'Lucia Pesapona aus Paris und Flávia Vieira aus Porto/São Paulo'
-type: 'Vortragsreihe und Workshops'
+title: Look it's raining!
+description:
+type: Rain Dance Ritual
 background: https://www.w3schools.com/howto/rain.mp4
 timeAndDate: '15.07 | 18:00'
+lifetime: 40000

 # Uncomment any org/suborg chips that you want to display
 orgs: [